theluqmn/blog/journal/journal.md

 # journal

-welcome to my personal journal, where i write about things that is happening to my life at the moment - my life projects, updates, etc.
+welcome to my personal journal, where i write about things that has happened in my life - projects, events, competitions, updates, and more!

 ## journal entries

+sorted according to date.

-{% for post in category.posts %}
+{% for post in site.categories.journal %}

 ### [{{ post.title }}]({{ post.url | relative_url }})